ItsJonQ/resizey/README.md

 ## Setup

-To start listening to [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) resize events, simply `import` `resizey` somewhere in your project, like so:
+To start listening to [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) resize events, simply import **Resizey** somewhere in your project, like so:

 ```js
 import 'resizey'